-2.2 Instruction in Language Knowledge
+2.3 Instruction in Language Knowledge and Vocabulary

-- a. demonstrates understanding of how providing students with a broad range of academic experiences in reading, writing, listening, and speaking promotes their command of standard English grammar and conventions, including understanding of the importance of opportunities to use standard English language structures in a variety of modalities - applies knowledge of factors that affect a student's developing command of conventions of standard English grammar and usage when reading, writing, listening, and speaking - c. demonstrates understanding of NYCCLS grade-specific standards in conventions of standard English and knowledge of language for Grade 7-Grade 12 and the relationship of these standards to the development of college and career readiness in conventions of standard English and knowledge of language by the end of grade 12
+- a. demonstrates understanding of how providing children with a broad range of hands-on academic experiences in reading, writing, listening, and speaking promotes their command of standard English grammar and conventions and their development of robust vocabularies, including understanding of the importance of incremental, repeated exposures to words in different contexts and opportunities to use new vocabulary and standard English language structures in a variety of modalities - b. applies knowledge of factors that affect children's developing command of the conventions of standard English grammar and usage when reading, writing, listening, and speaking - c. applies knowledge of factors that affect children's vocabulary development (e.g., the importance of early oral language and content experiences; the role of exposure to written language through listening to and reading a wide variety of texts) and the importance of vocabulary knowledge to text comprehension and academic achievement - d. demonstrates understanding of NYSLS grade-specific standards in conventions of standard English and knowledge of language for Prekindergarten-Grade 2 and the relationship of these standards to the development of college and career readiness in language knowledge and conventions of standard English by the end of grade 12